paracetamol951/P-Link-MCP/README.md

 ## 🚀 Features

 - **send_money**: Send an amount of money to a wallet, an email, or a phone number.
 Can be any email or phone number.
 If the user has no P-Link account, an account is created for him and the access is emailed or sent by phone.
 If the user already has a P-Link account, the wallet is reused. **If the account is not claimed within 3 days, the funds are returned to the sender.**
 - **request_payment_link** : Create a payment link in order to be paid the desired amount, you can also provide a webhook that will be called on payment success, or a notification email address, or customize the payment page using the parameters.
-The payment link obtained complies to the HTTP 402 specification.
+The payment link obtained complies to the HTTP 402 specification, which means AI can pay for the ressource protected by this link.
+Payment can be made using any Solana token, and get converted to USDC during the transaction.
+Humans can pay by card.
+Payment hook can be easily connected to automation tools (IFTTT, Framer, etc).
 - **get_my_wallet_info** : Get information about your wallet (balance, public address, etc)
 - **get_wallet_history** : Retrieve list of the transactions related to my Solana wallet
-- **pay_and_get_402_protected_url** : Pay a HTTP 402 protected URL using your P-Link managed account, and returns the protected result
+- **pay_and_get_402_protected_url** : Pay a HTTP 402 protected URL, and returns the protected result

 ---